efento/Efento-NB-IoT-sensors-remote-configuration-examples/README.md

 ## Efento-NB-IoT-sensors-remote-configuration-examples

 This quick demo will show you how to use a simple CoAP server to receive the data from Efento NB-IoT sensors and remotely change their configuration.
+> **Note**
-Please note, that this is a demo implementation to explain how the response payload is generated and how to remotly reconfigure the sensors. <b>This should not be used as production code.</b>
+> This is a demo implementation to explain how the response payload is generated and how to remotly reconfigure the sensors. <b>This should not be used as production code.</b>

-Should you have any issues or questions, feel free to drop us a line at help.efento.io
+Should you have any issues or questions, feel free to drop us a line at [help.efento.io](https://help.efento.io)

 ## How does it work?